COURSE TITLE:

 Heath, Dan & Chip.
 Switch: How to Change Things When Change is Hard.
 265 pages.
 New York, NY: Broadway Books.
 2010.
 ISBN 978-0-385-52875-1.
 Why is it so hard to make lasting changes in our companies, in our schools, and in our own lives?
 The primary obstacle is a conflict that’s built into our brains say the authors of the critically acclaimed bestseller Made to Stick.
 Psychologists have discovered that our minds are ruled by two different systems—the rational mind and the emotional mind—that compete for control.
 In a compelling, story-driven narrative, the Heaths bring together decades of counterintuitive research in psychology, sociology, and other fields to shed new light on how we can affect transformative change.

 Pink, Daniel.
 Drive: The Surprising Truth About What Motivates Us.
 250 pages.
 New York, NY: Riverhead Books.
 2010.
 ISBN 978-1-101-52438-1.
 Most people believe that the best way to motivate is with rewards like money--the carrot-and-stick approach.
 That's a mistake, says Daniel H. Pink in Drive.
-He asserts that the secret to high performance and satisfaction--at work, at school, and at home--is the deeply human need to direct our own lives, to learn and create new things, and to do better by our world and us.
+He asserts that the secret to high performance and satisfaction--at work, at school, and at home--is the deep human need to direct our own lives, to learn and create new things, and to do better for our world and us.
 Drawing on four decades of scientific research on human motivation, Pink exposes the mismatch between what science knows and what business does-and how that affects every aspect of life.